Consumer edition active

 (See also Overview of Skin Growths.)

-Epidermal inclusion cysts (epidermoid cysts), often incorrectly referred to as sebaceous cysts, are flesh-colored and vary in size up to 2 inches (about 5 centimeters) across.
-They often have an enlarged pore overlying them.
+Epidermal inclusion cysts (epidermoid cysts), often incorrectly referred to as sebaceous cysts, are flesh-colored and vary in size from a few centimeters to several millimeters across.
+They often have an enlarged pore overlying them and can resemble an abscess.
 They can appear anywhere but are most common on the back, head, and neck.
 They tend to be firm and easy to move within the skin.
 They contain a cheesy, foul-smelling substance composed of skin secretions.
 Epidermal cysts are not painful unless they burst under the skin and become inflamed or infected.

 Milia are tiny, superficial epidermal inclusion cysts.
 They occur most often on the face and scalp.